typedb/typedb/README.md

 # Meet Grakn and Graql

-Grakn is a distributed knowledge graph: a logical database to organize large and complex networks of data as one body of knowledge.
+Grakn is a distributed knowledge graph: a logical database to organise large and complex networks of data as one body of knowledge.
 Grakn provides the [knowledge engineering](https://en.wikipedia.org/wiki/Knowledge_engineering) tools for developers to easily leverage the power of [Knowledge Representation and Automated Reasoning](https://en.wikipedia.org/wiki/Knowledge_representation_and_reasoning) when building complex systems.
 Ultimately, Grakn serves as the knowledge-base foundation for intelligent systems.

 [Graql](https://github.com/graknlabs/graql) is Grakn's reasoning and analytics query language.
 It provides an expressive knowledge schema language through an enhanced entity-relationship model, transactional queries that perform deductive reasoning in real-time, and analytical queries* with native distributed Pregel and MapReduce algorithms.
 Graql provides a strong abstraction over low-level data constructs and complex relationships. (* analytics queries are temporarily unavailable in 2.0.0)